tidymodels/recipes/tests/testthat/_snaps/colcheck.md

     Code
       rp1 %>% check_cols(everything()) %>% prep() %>% bake(mtcars[-1])
     Condition
-      Error:
+      Error in `bake()`:
       !
-The following cols are missing from `new_data`: mpg.
+The following required columns are missing from `new_data`: "mpg". i These columns have one of the following roles, which are required at `bake()` time: "predictor".

 ---

     Code
       rp2 %>% check_cols(cyl, mpg, drat) %>% prep() %>% bake(mtcars[, c(2, 5)])
     Condition
-      Error:
+      Error in `bake()`:
       !
-The following cols are missing from `new_data`: mpg.
+The following required columns are missing from `new_data`: "mpg". i These columns have one of the following roles, which are required at `bake()` time: "predictor".

 # printing